-This session is a MUST for BOLT users!
+This session is a MUST for Brightspace users!
 Assignment creation and evaluation experience and the Discussions evaluation experience has been updated and streamlined for ease of use.
-Come see the changes and how these can help you create and evaluate work in BOLT!
+Come see the changes and how these can help you create and evaluate work in Brightspace!

 DON'T PANIC- Prepare for a Pivot - August 30 9AM - August 31 330PM - September 2 12PM

 We’re back to our first face to face semester since 2020 Spring, but we want you to be prepared for a potential pivot.
 Come to this session, create a game plan for a potential pivot, and feel prepared before a pivot to remote instruction.

 Google Assignments - August 31, 2021 - Noon